tjhickey724/reactnative/courses/CS153aSum24Brandeis.md

 #### Edit App.js in vscode
  We can try all of our Snack examples here...

+#### Move components to their own files
+We can create a components folder for special components

 ### Lesson 4 Thu 6/6/23
 We show how to use [React Navigation](https://reactnavigation.org/) to make a multi-page app.